 In the Morning

-Step 1: “Use cool water and a gentle cleanser like Neutrogena Gentle Facial cleanser or EltaMD foaming cleanser, which will help remove nighttime products without stripping your skin of its natural oils,” she says.
+Step 1: Avoid the urge to use harsh scrubs or drying acne products and opt for a gentle cleanser.
+“Use cool water and a gentle cleanser like Neutrogena Gentle Facial cleanser or EltaMD foaming cleanser, which will help remove nighttime products without stripping your skin of its natural oils,” Herrmann says.

-Step 2: “Apply a reparative agent like DNA Intensive Renewal Moisturizer, which has DNA repair enzymes that will fight DNA damage all day,” Herrmann continues.
+Step 2: Next up, apply a reparative agent like DNA Intensive Renewal Moisturizer, which has DNA repair enzymes to fight DNA damage all day..

-Step 3: “Apply moisturizer based on your skin type,” she adds.
-“Those with acne-prone skin will still need an oil-free option while those that are feeling the effects of decreased estrogen and have drier skin will need something heavier.”
+Step 3: When it comes to moisturizer, apply based on your skin type.
+“Those with acne-prone skin will still need an oil-free option, while those that are feeling the effects of decreased estrogen and have drier skin will need something heavier," Herrmann says.

-Step 4: “Apply a broad-spectrum SPF like EltaMD UV or elements to help protect against UV damage,” she says.
-“I like Elta because it is sheer, has tinted options, and is very good for all skin types, including the most sensitive skin.”
+Step 4: “Apply a broad-spectrum SPF like EltaMD UV or elements to help protect against UV damage,” Hermann says.
+Elta is a good choice because it's sheer, has tinted options, and is good for all skin types, even sensitive.

-Step 1: “Cleanse to remove makeup, oils, and pollution,” she says.
-“If your skin is acne-prone or dull, often an option with salicylic acid or AHA acids can help gently exfoliate without creating excess irritation, like Neutrogena Oil-Free Cleanser or Caviar and Cashmere’s Clarifying Cleanser.”
+Step 1: Always start with a cleanse to remove makeup, oils, and pollution.
+“If your skin is acne-prone or dull, often an option with salicylic acid or AHA acids can help gently exfoliate without creating excess irritation, like Neutrogena Oil-Free Cleanser or Caviar and Cashmere’s Clarifying Cleanser," Herrmann says.

-Step 2: “Apply either a retinoid like Renova or a growth factor serum like DNA Regeneration Serum that target collagen and elastin synthesis,” she says.
-“For those with more sensitive skin, I often recommend a retinoid twice weekly and a growth factor for the remaining evenings.”
+Step 2: To your clean skin, apply a retinoid like Renova, or a growth factor serum like DNA Regeneration Serum to target collagen and elastin synthesis.
+“For those with more sensitive skin, I often recommend a retinoid twice weekly and a growth factor for the remaining evenings," Herrmann says.

-Step 3: “Apply a brightening agent, if needed, for pigmentation,” she says.
-“Also, all vitamin C is not created equal.
-Because it’s an inherently unstable molecule that breaks down in the air, it’s important to purchase a high-quality stabilized variety.”
+Step 3: If needed, you can apply a brightening agent for pigmentation.
+“All vitamin C is not created equal," Herrmann notes.
+Because it’s an inherently unstable molecule that breaks down in the air, it’s important to purchase a high-quality, stabilized variety.”

-Step 4: “Apply a moisturizer specific to your skin type,” Herrmann says.
-“Usually wait a few minutes between product application to allow for absorption.”
+Step 4: As you would in the morning, apply a moisturizer specific to your skin type.
+Wait a few minutes between product application to allow for absorption.